 48583 Pte Thomas Jones was born in 1886 at Amlwch, Anglesey.
 At the age of 15, he worked as a grocer’s assistant before moving to Glamorgan, South Wales to work in the mines.
 He married Elizabeth Jones in 1910 and had a son Eddie.
 He was wounded on the 7th May 1917 while, as one of a party of men from the Unit who were traveling in a vehicle to complete a dugout at a casulty loading station east of Boesinghe (Ypres sector) when a shell struck the road on the near side of the vehicle when it was nearing Dawson’s corner (Trench map 28 N.W.
 2 B22 C8.7) wounding all the men except the driver who drove on out of danger.
 The other men wounded were 48071 Sgt Maj W Stroud, 48124 Sgt T G Hopkins, 48103 LCpl D J Davies, 48176 LCpl G T Rees and 48157 Pte A M Llewellyn.
 48583 Pte Thomas Jones died of his wounds the same day at 46 CCS Proven.
 He was burried the next day and the OC of the Unit, Lt Col J E H Davies attended his funeral.
 He is buried in plot II.C.14 in the Mendinghem Military Cemetry, Belgium.

 48589 Pte Isaac Roberts was a native of Mountain Ash, Glamorgan.
 Son of Benjamin and Deborah and husband of Rachael.
 He died on 1st June 1918 from wounds sustained during the bombing of the St John Hospital in Etaples.
-He was among a group of men from the 130th (St John) Field Ambulance who changed places with an equal number of men from the St John Hospital in the spring of 1918.
-He is burried in the Etaple Military Cemetery.
+He was among a group of men from the 130th (St John) Field Ambulance who changed places with an equal number of men from the St John Hospital in January 1918.
+He is buried in the Etaples Military Cemetery.

 M2/052076 Dvr James E Tickner